 - Credit is not given for courses taken on a Pass/Fail basis.
 The minimum grade necessary for semester or summer general credit transfer is:

-- If you are completing a research or independent study project abroad, please note that the project needs to align with CU curriculum, just as all other courses that you take abroad.
+- If you are completing a research or independent study project abroad, please note that the project needs to align with Columbia curriculum, just as all other courses that you take abroad.

 - As a Columbia College or Columbia Engineering student, your last two semesters before graduation must be at Columbia University or on a Columbia-Led Program.
 For exceptions, you need to submit a Senior Petition to the Committee on Academic Standing.